 Each place features hundreds of skiable acres that have great elevation, excellent views, and spectacular snowfalls.

 While experts can have fun here too, most of the trails are for beginner or intermediate skiers.
 The resort is also great for receiving ski and snowboard lessons, especially if you’re just starting out or looking to improve.

-As you could probably gather from the name, this ski resort is one of the largest in California.
+As you could probably gather from the name, Mammoth Mountain Ski Resort is one of the largest in California.
 It has peaks of over 11,000 feet, which leads to a ton of natural snowfall, and offers unparalleled views you won’t find anywhere else.

 The high elevation also means this is one of the earliest resorts to open in the state, as well as being one of the last to close for the summer.